 Turned Up Still Drunk

-Personally, I think you should high five yourself for showing up in the first place when clearly it would have been easier to pass out on your bed using last night's pizza as a pillow, so look at you.
+Personally, I think you should high five yourself for showing up in the first place.
+Clearly, it would have been easier to pass out on your bed using last night's pizza as a pillow.
+So look at you go!
 You’re a full grown adult now.
 I think?
 Or the opposite.
 I don’t know.
-Why would you listen to anything I say any way?
+Why would you listen to anything I say, anyway?
 You people are nuts.

 Let Your Diet Go To Shit

-Look I’m not saying I’m anti-vegetables, especially those hidden in my Chinese takeaway, but Homer Simpson did have a point when he said: “you don’t make friends with salad”.
-And even if our body is a temple (mine’s Buddha’s by the way) our student budget barely allows to eat in the first place let alone organic or paleo or anything over the two dollar per meal mark.
+Look, I’m not saying I’m anti-vegetables, especially those hidden in my Chinese takeaway.
+But Homer Simpson did have a point when he said: “you don’t make friends with salad”.
+Even if our body is a temple, mine being Buddha's but same-same, our student budget barely allows us to eat anything in the first place.
+Let alone organic or paleo or anything over the two-dollar per meal mark.

 Breakfast?
-Last night's leftover pizza (or last weeks but who am I to judge) will hit the spot nicely.
-Lunch, also last nights left over pizza.
+Last night's leftover pizza (or last weeks, but who am I to judge?) hits the spot nicely.
+Lunch, also last night's leftover pizza.
 And dinner.
-Well two beers because if you do the maths there’s a bread roll in every beer, so two beers it is.
-Or five.
-Or whatever.
-Once again I’m not judging.
+Well two beers, because if you do the maths there’s a bread roll in every beer, and that's a decent feed.
+Once again, I'm not judging.
+You do you.